 - Storage – the first 10GB is free, later $0.02 per 1GB of data.

-Moreover, for customers of Google Analytics 360, there is granted a credit of $500-per-month for the use of BigQuery.
+Moreover, customers of Google Analytics 360, are granted a credit of $500-per-month for the use of BigQuery.
 However, it is hard to predict how much operations there will be done in BigQuery within one month and if the credit will be utilized or not.
 Hence, it is obligatory to have a valid billing account in the Google Cloud Platform.

 Notice: If the payment becomes invalid while exporting data, there is no more chance to re-export them for that time period.

 Analytics data are transferred to BigQuery in the form of tables, that are separate for each day.
 There is established the format and schema of the data that is imported to BigQuery.
 Each row of the table refers to one session from the Google Analytics 360.
 While within one session may occur multiple hits, visited pages, etc., tables may have nested and repeated fields.
 If you want to query such table, you should familiarize yourself with the relevant functions like FLATTEN or WITHIN.

 In the case of nested tables, they cannot be downloaded or exported as the CSV file, you can only do it using JSON format.

 Google Analytics data, imported to BigQuery are in the form of structured database.
 In BigQuery you do not see metrics as total sessions, unique users, total events, etc., that are available in the Analytics interface.
 You can get them using simple SQL queries.
 There is a lot of websites, where you can check how to query basic metrics, e.g. here.

 Maybe the presented method of calculating main statistics of the Google Analytics data is not the easiest one.
 However, the ability to decide what you want to calculate is a huge advantage.
 Due to the high flexibility of created queries, you can create various new metrics, that are not available in the GA interface.